Programs & Courses

 in Anatomy Education

-The Master of Science in Anatomy Education program is designed to support a diversity of post-graduation career interests that include (but are not limited to): admission to one of the many professional schools in the Medical/Health Sciences, admission to Ph.D. programs in biology/biomedicine, and teaching positions in Higher Education.
+The Johns Hopkins University School of Medicine Master of Science in Anatomy Education (MSAE) is a one-year program that provides specialized training in clinically based anatomy (and related basic science disciplines) while enhancing communication skills through exposure to advanced educational theory and methods.
+The curriculum supports a variety of post-graduation career interestes that include (but are not limited to): admission to one of the many professional schools in the Medical/Health Sciences, teaching positions in Higher Education, and admission to Ph.D. programs in fields ranging from biology and biomedicine to anthropology and paleontology.

 Post-Doctoral Fellowship